hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 $ cp /n/groups/hbctraining/ngs-data-analysis-longcourse/sessionVI/pbmcs_seurat_tsne.rds .
 ```

-Now let's create the R script with vim:
+Now let's create the R script with vim.
+We have added `print()` statements to the script to help with trouble-shooting, if necessary:

 ```bash
 $ vim marker_id.R